Women-only park: Iran

 Founded in 2008, Behesht-e-madran is the first women-only park of Tehran.
 Shahrbanoo Complex (also called Velayat) is another women-only park in Tehran.
 It includes recreation and sport facilities just for females.
 Reyhane park is in fact part of Chitgar Park separated only for women including 18 ha.

 Pakistan

 In 2012 a women's park called Fatima Jinnah was established in Lahore with walls 7 feet in height.
 Authorities have promised to establish 10 more others.

 Saudi Arabia

 The first female-only trampoline park was established by Bounce in the capital of Saudi Arabia, in 2018.

+India

+The Delhi Municipal Corporation announced that it will create 250 of its own 'Pink Parks' Such a Pink Park was already built in Chandni Mahal.

+Dubai

+In September 2020, Loopagoon, the world's first water park just for women, launched in Dana Bay, Saudi Arabia.
+This park is a partnership between Prologic First Dubai and Gateway Ticketing Systems' Galaxy Ticketing and Guest Experience solution.
+It's also the first major water park in the Eastern Province of Saudi Arabia.